sparkflows/sparkflows-docs/docs/installation/connection/index.rst

 #. **GenerativeAI Connections -** like OpenAI, Azure OpenAI, Nvidia, Databricks LLM, Vertex Palm API, and Bedrock connection.

+#. **Vector Database Connections -** like Pinecone, FAISS, Milvus and Weaviate connection.

 Connections can be created at various levels:

 * **Global  :** Everyone has access to these connections.